 As a parent, you cannot be expected to have the necessary expertise to help your children with what the Washington Post calls “the competitive and stressful experience of angling to get into elite colleges” (7/13/15).
 If you are like many busy professionals, you do not have time to master everything you need to know (it takes years).
 Teenagers are busy, too, and have never applied to college before.
 Everyone in the family needs help and support during this trying but critically important time.

-Did you know that nearly half (43%) of college-bound students today have straight A's?
+Did you know nearly half (47%) of high school students today have straight A's?
 Fortunately, I know why some students - even those without straight A's - get admitted to their top choice schools while their comparable peers are rejected.
 And I know how important “fit” is to a young person’s educational and career success.
 Read more about me here: About Dr. Felix

 What do you really want for your children?
 If you are like most parents, you want them to be happy and successful during and after college, and you want them to be able to support themselves as adults.
 When a child is admitted to the right school, s/he is more likely to be content and productive there, and to enter adulthood with confidence, relevant skills, and a clear sense of purpose.

 By contrast, if a child applies to schools that are a poor fit, or is rejected from better-fit schools, much can be lost.
 I have seen students in this situation lose confidence, become desperately unhappy (even clinically depressed), and transfer to another school.
 An astounding 50% of college students do not graduate from the school at which they start as freshmen.
 Transferring, or changing majors, can necessitate a fifth year of study, which costs time, money, and emotional energy.
 It is so much better to "get it right the first time" to the extent possible.